Uberspace/lab/source/guide_mongodb.rst

 You can access your MongoDB instance externally by opening a port and modifying the service config file.

 .. code-block:: none

- uberspace port add
+ [isabell@stardust ~]$ uberspace port add
+ Port 43120 will be open for TCP and UDP traffic in a few minutes.
+ [isabell@stardust ~]$

-Modify your ``~/etc/services.d/mongodb.ini`` file like so.
+Modify your ``~/etc/services.d/mongodb.ini`` file.
 Replace the port number with the port that was opened by the previous command.

 .. code-block:: ini
- :emphasize-lines: 4,5
+ :emphasize-lines: 4,5,8,9

  [program:mongodb]
  command=mongod